ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-06-23-flexible-data-model-design.md

 ## Implementation

-Why can’t we just use something like raw json or xml as the mode implementation?
-We can’t, because they are related to the data transmission format or the data representation, but not the data model design itself.
+Why can't we just use something like raw json or xml as the mode implementation?
+We can't, because they are related to the data transmission format or the data representation, but not the data model design itself.

 If you have an independent model, you can implement or wrap any representation over it for the data exchange in your system.